-Many people purchase Long-Term Disability Insurance (LTD) benefits for the comfort of knowing that they will never be without income if they ever become disabled.
+Many people in Ottawa and across Eastern Ontario purchase Long-Term Disability Insurance (LTD) benefits for the comfort of knowing that they will never be without income if they ever become disabled.
 But what do you do if you have purchased an LTD plan, but your insurer has refused to pay your benefits when you become disabled?
 Likewise, if you are an Ontario resident, what can you do if you have been involved in a car accident and your no-fault accident benefits insurance company refuses to pay your income replacement benefit?

 The first thing you should do is seek legal counsel.
 The lawyers at SG Injury Law can help you appeal your insurer’s decision or bring a legal action against the insurance company.
 However, this process can take months – sometimes even years – to complete.
 In the meantime, you will likely require some form of interim income.